ejh243/BrainFANS/documentation/docs/Contributing/Contributing_to_repository/development-pipeline.md

 There are two good rules of thumb for your commit messages:

 1) The message should complete the sentence: "If applied, this commit will [commit-message]"
-2) Don't use the word **and**, be succint.
+2) Don't use the word **and**, be succinct.
 If you only commit small changes this will be much easier

 Sometimes it makes sense to make changes to multiple files at the same time (especially if they share the same issue).
 Don't commit loads of files at the same time out of laziness however, that defeats the point of version control.